 Students will not know ahead of time whether an assignment will be collected or a quiz will be given.
 Furthermore, if an assignment is collected, the student will not know ahead of time if it will be graded for accuracy.
 Therefore, it is important that all assignments are done to the best of the student's ability.

 · Unit exams will be of mixed format (multiple choice, fill-in-the-blank, true or false, short answer, simulated lab, essay) and will be cumulative.

 · Unit exams will be given approximately every 2-4 weeks and will comprise the majority of the student's grade.

-· Late assignments will be accepted for a grade of 50% of the original value, with exception of an excused absence.
+· Late assignments will be accepted for mastery.
 Late work must be completed prior to the unit test to which the assignment applies.

 · At the beginning of each class you are expected to record the daily agenda as written on the whiteboard.
 The daily agenda will include daily activities, important announcements, and a listing of homework assignments.